Infrastructure testing has a stupid missing feature: undo.

 multipass restore "${VM_NAME}.${SNAPSHOT_NAME}"

 Multipass handles the heavy lifting.
-The script just orchestrates the ceremony: tracking VMs, managing keys, updating SSH config, and ensuring cleanup is thorough.
+The script tracks VMs, manages keys, updates SSH config, and makes cleanup complete.